dasch-swiss/dsp-ui-lib/docs/how-to-use/search/advanced-search-user-docs.md

 - selection of a resource class belonging to the selected ontology (optional)
 - specification of properties, comparison operators, and values (optional).

-Although selection of a resource or a property ore both are optional, either a resource class has to be selected or at least one property has to be specified, otherwise the query is not considered valid and cannot be submitted.
+Although selection of a resource or a property or both are optional, either a resource class has to be selected or at least one property has to be specified, otherwise the query is not considered valid and cannot be submitted.

 ## Comparison Operators